Seventie/Gesture-Controlled-Mouse-using-Arduino-Uno-and-MPU6050/README.md

 ##  Summary
 A complete end-to-end ML + embedded systems project that turns hand motions into actual mouse movements using Arduino, MPU6050, and TensorFlow Lite Micro.

+## Usage
+Please extract the zip file to proceed further .